asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/The-Asterisk-Resource/ARI-Push-Configuration.md

 On This PageVersion Information

----
+!!! note

-**Note:**  This feature was introduced in ARI version 1.8.0, or Asterisk 13.5.0 or later.
+    This feature was introduced in ARI version 1.8.0, or Asterisk 13.5.0 or later.

----
+[//]: # (end-note)

 Push Configuration Workflow